gofiber/docs/blog/2026-05-09-fiber-v3-contrib-packages.md

 import "github.com/gofiber/contrib/v3/loadshed"

 app.Use(loadshed.New(loadshed.Config{
-    MaxConcurrent: 100,
+    Criteria: &loadshed.CPULoadCriteria{
+        LowerThreshold: 0.75,
+        UpperThreshold: 0.90,
+        Interval:       10 * time.Second,
+        Getter:         &loadshed.DefaultCPUPercentGetter{},
+    },
 }))
 ```

-When your service is at capacity, new requests get 503 instead of making everything slow.
+Between the two thresholds, an increasing share of requests gets rejected with 503; above the upper threshold, all of them do.
+Your service sheds load instead of making everything slow.

 ### More Contrib Packages